materiaraiding/materiaraiding-old/_ultimate/dsr.md

 {: .note}
 > The timing for this twister is as soon as the lightning AOE goes off.

-In addition, the knight in the middle will also be doing an earthshaker that will gradually spread outwards from his position.
+In addition, the knight in the middle will also be doing a quake that will gradually spread outwards from his position.

 Dodging this is relatively simple.
 All the north, close west, and close east players will simply hold forward towards the knight as soon as their lightning AOE goes off.
 The rest of the players will begin to walk along the arenas edge, dodging in to the 2nd earthshaker AOE that goes off.